tobias-barakaa/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.

+// continuation

+DNS Resolution Process in the Browser:

+When a user enters a URL in the browser's address bar, the browser needs to resolve the domain name (e.g., "www.example.com") to an IP address to locate the web server and establish a connection.
+This DNS (Domain Name System) resolution process typically involves the following steps:

+DNS Cache Check: The browser first checks its internal DNS cache to see if it already has a recent record of the domain name and its corresponding IP address.
+Cached records are stored for a certain period to improve DNS resolution speed.

+Local Hosts File: If the domain is not found in the cache, the browser checks the local "hosts" file on the user's computer.
+This file can contain manual mappings of domain names to IP addresses.
+If a match is found in the "hosts" file, the browser uses that IP address for the DNS resolution.

+gethostbyname Library Function: If the domain name is not cached and not found in the local "hosts" file, the browser calls the gethostbyname library function.
+The specific library function used may vary by the operating system.

+Local DNS Lookup: The gethostbyname function checks if the hostname can be resolved by referencing entries in the local "hosts" file (again) before attempting DNS resolution.
+This step ensures that any local host mappings take precedence.

+DNS Server Query: If the hostname cannot be resolved locally or in the "hosts" file, the gethostbyname function initiates a request to the DNS server configured in the network stack.
+This DNS server is often provided by the local router or the ISP's caching DNS server, depending on the network configuration.

+ARP Process for DNS Server (Local Subnet): If the DNS server is on the same subnet as the user's computer, the network library follows the ARP (Address Resolution Protocol) process to determine the physical MAC address corresponding to the DNS server's IP address.
+ARP is used for local network communication to discover MAC addresses based on IP addresses.

+ARP Process for Default Gateway (Different Subnet): If the DNS server is on a different subnet, the network library follows the ARP process for the default gateway's IP address instead.
+The default gateway is the router that connects the local subnet to external networks.

+DNS Server Request: Once the physical MAC address is resolved (or if the DNS server is on the same subnet and ARP is not needed), the browser sends a DNS request to the DNS server, specifying the domain name it wants to resolve.

+DNS Server Response: The DNS server processes the request and provides a DNS response containing the IP address associated with the requested domain name.

+DNS Cache Update: The browser caches the DNS response locally for future use, speeding up subsequent requests to the same domain.

 ARP process